otsheln1k/syncdir.scm/README.md

-`command-string` is a command string in which key (variable) references in form `$key` or `${key}` will be replaced with the variable's value and escaped according to current escaping rules.
+`command-string` is a command string in which key (variable) references in form `$key` or `${key}` will be replaced with the variable's value escaped according to this command's escaping rules.

 `command-part`s are a string.
 They will be passed to the shell as-is.
 `variable`s are symbols which will be replaced with their escaped